Proposals for closer integration of trans-Tasman banking regulation and supervision

 Hon Dr Michael Cullen

-In early July, a report was submitted to the Minister of Finance entitled `Development of a Framework for Closer Integration in Banking Supervision.'
+In early July, a report was submitted to the Minister of Finance titled 'Development of a Framework for Closer Integration in Banking Supervision'.
 This report was jointly prepared by the New Zealand and Australian Treasuries, the Reserve Banks of New Zealand and Australia, and the Australian Prudential Regulatory Authority (APRA).